gbertalan/C_Prog_Recap/README.md

 ## How to Contribute

 You are free to contribute to this project.
-However keep in mind that this is intended to be just a *recap*, not a comprehensive C tutorial, so only put in what you think is essential.
-Specific details don't need to be included here, those can be looked up by the users elsewhere.
+However, keep in mind that this is intended to be just a *recap*, not a comprehensive C tutorial, so only put in what you think is essential.
+Specific details don't need to be included here, those can be looked up by the readers elsewhere.
 (As an example, notice how Lesson 0 does not elaborate on what -o stands for when compiling c code.)

 To contribute, fork this repository, make your changes, and create a pull request into the main branch of this original repository.
-Only work in md files, everthing else will be ignored.
+Only work in md files, everything else will be ignored.
 Make sure to maintain readability.
-Use code blocks for anything the user might want to copy to their clipboard.
+Use code blocks for anything the reader might want to copy to their clipboard.
 Apply syntax highlighting for code.

-Please follow the formatting conventions use in the lesson files.
+Please follow the formatting conventions used in the lesson files.
 To know what these conventions are, inspect the lesson md files.

 ## License